 Toronto’s Peter Lim Swee Beng established Covers-Only in 2010, although he has been collecting for the past 15 years.
 A second-generation collector and dealer, Beng specializes in covers of Imperial China as well as worldwide stamps, cancellations and postmarks.
 A “very close friend” – himself a long-time Toronto dealer – sparked Beng’s interest in the hobby at a young age.
 From there, he gained knowledge on worldwide covers and postal history from the late Dr. John Nunes Nook, owner of Nunes Nook, who died Jan.
 16, 2011, while attending Unipex in Toronto.
 “I would like to say thank you,” Beng added.

-With the vision to create a Canadian numismatic auction house that not only delivers the results clients deserve but also provide much-needed integrity and transparency, Geoffrey Bell Auctions emerged in 2008, growing to become Canada’s premier numismatic auction firm.
+With the vision to create a Canadian numismatic auction house that not only delivers the results clients deserve but also provide much-needed integrity and transparency.
+Geoffrey Bell Auctions emerged in 2008, growing to become Canada’s premier numismatic auction firm.
 Implementing the innovation that gave Geoff Bell and his son, Brian, success for more than 30 years with their retail store – The Coin Cabinet in Moncton, N.B. – they’ve worked hard to earn and maintain the trust of Canada’s numismatic community.
 That trust, along with the education and growth of our hobby, is just as important to them as their bottom line.
-Their tables at the show in Mississauga will feature a wide selection of quality material for every level of collector, plus they will have some highlights from their Moncton Sale, which takes place Nov.
-25. Stop by their tables and say hello.
+Their tables at the show in Mississauga will feature a wide selection of quality material for every level of collector, plus they will have some highlights from their Toronto Coin Expo Sale, which takes place May 3rd and 4th.
+Stop by their tables and say hello.

 HUGH ANDERSON • Hugh Anderson / 905-842-2143 / email@example.com

 Huge Deshaye, of Québec city, is the owner of Hugo Deshaye (Philatelist) Inc., which specializes in Canadian postal history such as covers, old correspondences, postcards, stationery, stamps, documents, vintage photography and personal archives.
-Deshaye was recently appointed to a one-year term as director of The Royal Philatelic Society of Canada at this year’s convention in Boucherville, Que.
-He’s also the British North America Philatelic Society social media officer.
-What’s more, Deshaye is a member and director of the Canadian Stamp Dealers’ Association and vice-president of the Postal History Society of Quebec.
+Hugo is a director of The Royal Philatelic Society of Canada, the British North America Philatelic Society social media officer, director of the Canadian Stamp Dealers’ Association and vice-president of the Postal History Society of Quebec.
 He has been a collector for more than 30 years and a dealer for 25 years.
 He personally collects prohibited mail dating from the 1880s to the 1930s.

-This October marks Les Garvey’s 41st anniversary as a philatelic dealer.
+Last October marked Les Garvey’s 41st anniversary as a philatelic dealer.
 Garvey and Sons carries “a very general stock” comprised of Canada, British Commonwealth, and worldwide material.
 “It’s always changing because we’re buying collections back from collectors who started with my father back in the ‘60s.” said Garvey, of Edmonton.
 “It has gone so full circle.”
-Among the material being brought to the show in Mississauga is an 1857 7.5-pence Queen Victoria stamp (Scott #9a) in Fine/Very Fine with a catalogue value of $3,750.
+Recent purchases include a 17 volume collection of Br.
+Colonies and BNA, as well as a 14 volume Scott Int. to 1971.

 LA TIMBRATHEQUE ENR. • Patrick Chalifoux / 450-223-0082 / firstname.lastname@example.org